informedica/GenPRES/README.md

 For the time being the application can be started by the following procedure:

 1. `npm install` will perform a tool restore and install all dependencies
-2. `dotnet watch --project src/Server/Server.fsproj` will start the server
+2. `npm run watch-server` will start the server
 3. `npm start` will start the fable compilation and the Vite development server
 4. `npm run build` will create a deployment to a `deploy` folder